Veterinary Clinical Studies - New Bolton Center (VCSN)

 VCSN 6340 Clinical Biostatistics

-This course presents a unified approach to the analysis and interpretation of clinical data.
-We start with a discussion of general linear models and show the types of problems to which they apply, and then move to generalized linear models, to survival models, and finally to general estimating equations.
-Our goal is to acquaint participants with a fairly comprehensive array of approaches to data analysis and, most particularly, to circumstances to which they apply.
-The objective is to prepare students for research activities, either as a career, or as a step towards "Board Certification" enabling them to plan studies, analyze data ensuing from studies, and to critically read articles in their area of interest.
+This course presents a unified approach to analyzing and interpreting clinical data.
+We start with basic descriptive statistics and simple t-test and ANOVA inferential analysis and describe where they can be applied, then move to linear, logistic, and survival analysis.
+Our goal is to acquaint participants with a comprehensive array of approaches to data analysis and, most notably, to circumstances to which they apply.
+The objective is to prepare students for research activities, either as a career or as a step toward "Board Certification," enabling them to plan studies, analyze data ensuing from studies, and critically read articles in their area of interest.

 2 Credit Hours